Quick-Flash/EmuFlight-related-FlowCharts/README.md

 # EmuFlight-related-FlowCharts
-Flow charts that describe EmuFlight
+Flow charts that describe EmuFlight 1.0.0 and beyond.

 Flow charts are created using draw.io unless a better option can be found.